bkuri/hawkeye/README.md

 Target any file
 ---------------
 You can use any valid glob-style pattern to target files.
-This is very useful for anything that requires real-time execution of a specific command as soon as a file changes on disk.

 If you already know you way around the command line, you probably already know how to glob files:

 * A single asterisk (\*) selects everything
 * Specific extensions are specified with an asterisk followed by the extension (\*.txt)